Livestock Guard Dogs

 An LGD is an investment in both time and money, but a well bred and well trained LGD is worth their weight in gold.
 Do not expect to simply toss a puppy in with your livestock and have all your predator problems disappear.
 To become effective guards they need training, they need to bond to their charges, and they need to mature both mentally and physically.

 Mochi is a female Great Pyrenees.
 She joined us at six months old in June of 2019.
 Mochi lives full time with the doe herd and the bond is obvious.
 When the goats head into the woods, she is right behind them.
 You can often find a sleeping pile of goats with a giant white fluffball in the middle.
 During kidding the does allow her to clean up both them and their kids.
 She is tolerant and gentle with kids, attentive, and devoted.
-During the day she follows the herd and naps whenever possible, at night she makes regular perimiter checks and you can hear her deep bark warding off the coyotes.
+During the day she follows the herd and naps whenever possible, at night she makes regular perimeter checks and you can hear her deep bark warding off the coyotes.
+Mochi is the boss dog of our LGD group.